Co-founder and CTO of Tekrevol LLC

 As such, leading experts across the globe have advised a number of measures for people to take, to

-of the coronavirus spread.
+flatten the curve of the coronavirus spread.

 Figure 1 Image taken from Livescience.com